 Notices are posted on the boards in common areas and around the Hall.
 Check these daily for any up-and-coming social events or for notices regarding that may affect you and/or your potential guests.
 Residents are to follow all posted health and safety notices.

 Mail and Packages

-Your incoming mail and packages should be addressed to you as follows: [Your first and last name]
+Your incoming mail and packages should be addressed to you as follows: [Your full name] llam Student Accommodation 2 Homestead Lane, llam Christchurch, 8041 New Zealand

-University Hall

-9 Maidstone Road, Ilam

-Christchurch, 8041

-New Zealand